jasonribble/where-are-your-coins/README.md

 ## Objective

-- To see what the underlying technical metahpor of Bitcoin.
+- To see what the underlying technical metaphor of Bitcoin.
-When talking about bitcion, we use metaphor to make it more human meaningful.
+When talking about bitcoin, we use metaphor to make it more human meaningful.
-- (Hidden agenda: Confuse you to incite curositity)
+- (Hidden agenda: Confuse you to incite curiosity)

 [Zooko's triangle](images/zookos-triangle.png)

 ## Metaphors in Computer Science

-In computer science, we talk in abstrations for simplicity.
+In computer science, we talk in abstractions for simplicity.

 This help us by allowing for additional complexity, but with a tradeoff.